pat-jpnk/Patricks-Notes/general/C.md

   -> linking

-# static libraries vs dynamic / shared libraries
+# static libraries vs dynamic/shared libraries

 static libraries:
   - is "locked" into executable after compiling
   - tends to be faster, as it is embedded into the executable

-dynamic / shared libraries:
+dynamic/shared libraries:
-  -is accessed by the executable, outside of itself
+  - is accessed by the executable outside of itself
   - tend to produce smaller executables